In financial accounting, the primary purpose of the income statem... | Study Prep in Pearson+

 C

-Cash receipts and cash payments for a period classified as operating, investing, and financing activities
+Explain changes in cash during a period by reporting operating, investing, and financing cash flows

 D